Activation tomography

 Consider a particular AI control research protocol: an untrusted monitor reviewing an untrusted model, supervised by an auditor that samples a relatively small proportion of interactions.
 The auditor can inspect the monitor through its behavior/verdicts.
 Research has found that models adapt their outputs when they’re being watched and are capable of deception under pressure, so the auditor’s ability to validate whether the monitor model is genuinely aligned is limited.

-Two methodology-oriented preparation steps: 1. replicate the paper’s Language Switching finding on the released Gemma-3-27B NLA, to calibrate that the instrument instance works as intended, and 2. characterize NLA recovery across candidate (layer, token) configurations so a null result couldn’t conflate instrument limitation and substantive absence.
+Two methodology-oriented preparation steps: 1. replicate the paper’s Language Switching finding on the released Gemma-3-27B NLA, to calibrate that the instrument instance works as intended, and 2. characterize NLA recovery across candidate (layer, token) configurations so a null result wouldn’t be conflating instrument limitation and substantive absence.

 And at scale?…